nywinewench/nywinewench.github.io/_posts/2017-3-20-silver-foxes.md

 ---
 title: Silver Foxes

-subtitle: Older is not always better, except when it is
+subtitle: Older is not always better, but try it anyway.

 layout: entry